ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes.md

 #### `EE_Fieldtype::renderTableCell($data, $field_id, $entry)`

-Display the field data as column in entry manager
+Display the field data as column in the Entry Manager

 | Parameter | Type     | Description                               |
 | --------- | -------- | ----------------------------------------- |